realifetech/ios-playbook/operations/gettingstarted/README.md

 ```
 cd ./scripts
 ```
-Run the fetch assets script with the default configuration
+Run the fetch assets script
 ```
 bash fetch_assets.sh
 ```

-or, if you wish to build for a specific client (using their feature activations, styles, endpoints etc), look up their 'app code' on Frame and pass it into the fetch assets script:
+The above a command will fetch the platform (or default) configuration for the app.
+If you wish to build for a specific client (using their feature activations, styles, endpoints etc), look up their 'app code' on Frame and pass it into the fetch assets script:
 ```
 bash fetch_assets.sh APP_CODE
 ```